Harrisoned/blender_shapekey_randomizer/README.md

 This plugin was made to mimic some procedurally generated animations  commonly found in game engines.

-## Overview

 The Blender Shapekey Randomizer allows you to apply randomized shapekey animations to selected meshes.
 This is particularly useful for creating natural, organic animations such as blinking, muscle twitches, or subtle facial movements.
-This plugin was made to mimic some procedurally generated animations commonly found in game engines.
-It's my first plugin for Blender, so use at your own risk.

-## Features

 - Allows users to select specific shapekeys to randomize.